 Good To Know: Expert Tips for First-Time Off-Roaders

-Keeping one of these recovery kits and an assortment of recovery tools on board your 4×4 is a great idea if you’ll venture out into the wilderness—but avoiding getting stuck or stranded in the first place is even better.
+Keeping a Jeep recovery kit and an assortment of recovery tools on board your 4×4 is a great idea if you’ll venture out into the wilderness—but avoiding getting stuck or stranded in the first place is even better.

 Add confidence to your off-road adventures by keeping a selection of recovery tools at your disposal, and by considering the following tips for safer and more confident off-roading.